-Fleas are a problem for many households, especially those with pets or those in rural farm areas.
+Fleas are a common pest problem for many households, especially those with pets or those in rural farm areas.
 While we normally think of fleas as pests that cause discomfort by biting, they can also carry several diseases.
-Pest control includes managing wildlife near your home, flea treatment for your pets and indoor and outdoor pesticide treatment.
-Regular house cleaning methods, such as vacuuming, can also reduce the occurrence of fleas.
+Flea treatment for your pets and indoor and outdoor pesticide treatment.
+Regular house cleaning methods, such as vacuuming, can also control fleas and reduce their occurrence.

 Cat fleas are the most domestic flea.
 Contrary to their name, they are found on both cats and dogs.
 They are brownish black to black and can jump up to six inches.
 These fleas can also transmit the plague and tapeworms.